Hans Hansen Bergen: Descendants

+A Bergen homestead, built in 1662 in the Gowanus neighborhood of Brooklyn and owned by John C. Bergen, pictured here c.
+1905.

 The descendants of Hans Hansen Bergen continued to reside in Brooklyn and Kings County, New York for centuries, and owned extensive tracts of land across Brooklyn.
+The Sunset Park neighborhood was mostly owned by his descendants during the American Revolution.
 As late as the mid-19th century, Bergen family members grew up in Brooklyn speaking Dutch.
 Several family members - including John Teunis Bergen and Teunis Garret Bergen - represented the area in the United States Congress, as well as owning the forerunner of The Brooklyn Eagle newspaper.

 Other descendants include John G. Bergen, the police commissioner of the New York City Police Department during the New York Draft Riots of 1863, and DeWitt Clinton, Mayor of New York City, Governor of New York State and United States Senator from New York.
-Bergen's descendants married into other early New Amsterdam families, including the Vanderbilts, the Voorhees, the Wyckoffs, the Cortelyous, the Denyses, the Suydams, the Vanderveers, Bensons among others.
+Bergen's descendants married into other early New Amsterdam families, including the Vanderbilts, the Voorhees, the Wyckoffs, the Cortelyous, the Denyses, the Suydams, the Vanderveers, and the Bensons, among others.
 Among Bergen's present-day descendants is the American political figure Howard Dean.